✦ Verified Surgical Specialists — Pune

 Cannot be pushed back

-Piles are permanently prolapsed and cannot be reduced.
+Piles are persistently prolapsed and cannot be reduced.
 Often painful, may bleed heavily.
 Surgery is the standard treatment.

 When is it safe to manage at home — and when is it not?